mkgold/dhintro18/IntroDH-syllabus-f18.md

     -   one post about a workshop you have attended, with the goal of helping other students understand what they may have missed and/or what you found valuable about it;

-    -   one post about a praxis assignment;
+    -   two post about praxis assignments;

     -   one post about their final project.